Why every business needs a managed wi-fi provider

 By offering public Wi-Fi, a business can improve customer satisfaction, engagement opportunities, and insights.

 It’s no secret.
 We all want – and expect – Wi-Fi when we’re out and about.
 Today, everyone walks around with multiple devices, using multiple apps at the same time.
-We’re managing our banking, we’re watching the latest YouTube videos, we’re staying on top of email, and we’re doing it from wherever we are at the moment.
+We’re managing our banking, we’re watching the latest YouTube videos, we’re staying on top of

 The need for public Wi-Fi has expanded well beyond hotels and airports, and it is now expected at venues of all types.
 It also provides a great opportunity for businesses to improve customer satisfaction, create new digital engagement opportunities, and gain valuable customer insights.
 However, just any Wi-Fi isn’t enough.